jesusmramirez/Finite-Difference-Methods/README.md

 Partial Differencial Equation: \newline
-The Black-Scholes-Merton partial differential equation (PDE) is as follows: \newline
+The Black-Scholes-Merton partial differential equation (PDE) is as follows:
 \begin{align*}
 \frac{\partial V}{\partial t} + rS\frac{\partial V}{\partial S} + \frac{1}{2} \sigma^2 S^2 \frac{\partial^2 V}{\partial S^2} - rV = 0
 \end{align*}

-Before to approximate this PDE using finite difference methods, we know that partial derivatives can be approximate
+Before to approximate this PDE using finite difference methods, we know that partial derivatives can be approximate using either backward or forward differences.
+For our purposes, we will use the following approximations:

 Backward difference in $t$:
 \begin{align*}